AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-command-reference/r-maskuse.md

 ---
 description: Image mask usage.
 Specifies how the mask or alpha channel of the image is used for operations on the image (for example, colorize=).
 When specified in an effect layer, it allows applying the effect to the background area of parent layer or to the entire parent layer rectangle.
-seo-description: Image mask usage.
-Specifies how the mask or alpha channel of the image is used for operations on the image (for example, colorize=).
-When specified in an effect layer, it allows applying the effect to the background area of parent layer or to the entire parent layer rectangle.
-seo-title: maskUse
 solution: Experience Manager
 title: maskUse
-uuid: 2c70da87-f869-495a-be50-226a4516e002
 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---